robertolopezlopez/robertolopezlopez.github.io/test.md

 - Akamai has good infrastructure, but bad APIs.
 Specially cloudlets is one of the worst APIs I have ever used, too many inconsistencies.
   - I had to cope with them, as this API was marked "to rewrite" and until then there wouldn't be any fix.
   - Several modifications have been done since my implentation - I am giving you here my last version which dates from Nov 2021
-- I was in charge of developing this terraform resource - you can check [git blame|https://github.com/akamai/terraform-provider-akamai/blob/b342417bd0a41f4e960c91c6f8167f465625dc64/pkg/providers/cloudlets/resource_akamai_cloudlets_policy_activation.go]
+- I was in charge of developing this terraform resource
+  - you can check [my latest version|https://github.com/akamai/terraform-provider-akamai/blob/b342417bd0a41f4e960c91c6f8167f465625dc64/pkg/providers/cloudlets/resource_akamai_cloudlets_policy_activation.go]
+  - enhancements have been done after I left the company, but overall they stick to my solution
 - The terraform-plugin-sdk allows to create resources as CRUD components
   - Create context
   - Read context